COVID-19 protests in the United States: Utah

 Hundreds protested on the lawn at Salt Lake City's Washington Square on Saturday, April 18.
 The day before the protest, according to a police affidavit, Mayor Erin Mendenhall was threatened by a man who stated, "The mayor needs to open up the city.
 If she doesn't, she'll be forcibly removed from office.
 There's a protest tomorrow and if things don't change, a civil war is coming, and the police can't stop me."
 The man was arrested and booked for making a terroristic threat and electronic communication harassment.

 Washington

-The Kitsap County Republican Party coordinated an event "Hazardous Liberty!
-Defend the Constitution!" called in Olympia on April 19.
+The Kitsap County Republican Party coordinated an event, Hazardous Liberty!
+Defend the Constitution!, in Olympia on April 19.
 The Olympia event was attended by more than two thousand people.
 Speakers included three Republican state legislators.

-On April 26, dozens of boaters in Lake Union protested the state ban on recreational fishing that is part of Governor Jay Inslee's "Stay at Home, Stay Healthy" order.
+On April 26, dozens of boaters in Lake Union protested the state ban on recreational fishing that was part of Governor Jay Inslee's "Stay at Home, Stay Healthy" order.